HubSpot/BuckyClient/README.md

 ```

 #### Counting Things

-Bucky includes a js client which can be used both on the client and in Node.
-It will automatically
-enqueue your messages and send them in bulk periodically.

 By default `send` sends absolute values, this is rarely what you want when working from the client, incrementing
 a counter is usually more helpful: